rajshrees093-ai/rajshrees093-ai/README.md

 ### 🎓 About Me
 - 🏫 Studying **B.TECH** at **ABES ENGINEERING COLLEGE**, GHAZIABAD, INDIA
-- 🎯 Specializing in **Full-Stack Web Development with JavaScript, API Design & Integration, Modern Frameworks, and Scalable Project Architecture** & **Full-Stack Development & API Architecture and Integration****
+- 🎯 Specializing in **Full-Stack Web Development with JavaScript, API Design & Integration, Modern Frameworks, and Scalable Project Architecture**
 - 💼 Currently **Interning at Labmentix/Scalable API-Driven Web Applications / Open to Opportunities]**
 - 🚀**Passionate about Full-Stack Development, clean code, and staying updated with the latest tech trends**
 - 🌍 Based in **Ghaziabad, India**